DragoQCC/UnionContainers/README.md

 Here we see that when TryGetValue is used the int value is extracted from the container and is equal to 5.
 When HandleResult with GetMatchedItem is used the container first ensures the value is an int, and then runs the supplied method adding 5 to it, the int value the method returns is then extracted with the GetMatchedItemAs method and is equal to 10.
-Again since the value of the executed method is cleared after its extracted a new TryHandleResult method can be executed to handle the value in a different way, this time printing 15.
+Again since the value of the executed method is cleared after its extracted a new MatchResult method can be executed to handle the value in a different way, this time printing 15.

 #### All State matching